 Whether they were humming or not in this sighting would have been hard to tell over the noise of the lions feeding and growling at each other.

-Although giraffe haven’t been featuring as regularly as they once did on the local lion population’s kill sheet, it goes without saying that a sighting like Guy and his guests enjoyed would almost certainly have been limited to daylight hours.
-It is doubtful whether giraffes would actively approach a kill site out curiosity during the darkness.
+Although giraffes haven’t been featuring as regularly as they once did on the local lion population’s kill sheet, it goes without saying that a sighting like Guy and his guests enjoyed would almost certainly have been limited to daylight hours.
+It is doubtful whether giraffes would actively approach a kill site out of curiosity during the darkness.

 Bigger prides mean more hungry mouths to feed, and with the Ntsevu pride consisting of six big females and 12 growing cubs, and the Styx pride being seen more and more frequently in the north, it might not be too long before the lions start turning their attention towards bigger meals, and the long-necked, overly curious kind might be just what the next iteration of the menu requires.